adamhaile/S/README.md

 S implements signals as closures: call a signal to read its current value; pass a data signal a new value to change it.

-If a change affects multiple computations, S uses what's called a *synchronous* execution model: it is as though all computations update "instantly."
-They can't, of course, but S maintains this illustion via three invariants: computations run exactly once per  change event (no missed or redundant updates), they always return current (not stale) values, and if they change any data signals, those changes don't take effect until all other computations have had a chance to update.
+If a change affects multiple computations, S uses what's called a *synchronous* execution model: it is as though all computations update together in the same "instant."
+They can't, of course, but S maintains this illustion via three properties: computations run exactly once per change event (no missed or redundant updates), they always return current (not stale) values, and if they change any data signals, those changes don't take effect until all other computations have had a chance to update.

 S allows computations to generate more computations, with the rule that these "child" computations only live until their "parent" updates.
-This allows an application to grow *and shrink* with the size of your data, without ever having to manually dispose stale computations.
+This allows an application to grow *and shrink* with the size of your data.
+In general, S applications never need to manually subscribe or unsubscribe from changes.

-S has a small API for doing things like aggreggating multiple changes into one event (S.freeze()), deferring updates (S.defer()), controlling dependencies (S.sample()), and so on.
+S has a small API for doing things like aggreggating multiple changes into one event (S.freeze()), deferring updates (defer option), controlling dependencies (S.sample()), and so on.
 See the full list below.

 ## How does S work?
 As your program runs, S's data signals and computations communicate with each other to build up a live, performant dependency graph of your code.
 Computations set an internal 'calling card' variable which referenced signals use to register a dependency.
 Since computations may reference the results of other computations, this graph may have _n_ layers, not just two.